Tuesday, October 22, 2024

 In April 1904, resident Mrs. Vienna Gano found herself in serious legal trouble.
 A Christian Scientist, Mrs. Gano accepted “patients” whom she would cure by faith.
 Among them was actress Loretta Young, who came with a disturbing problem.
 (This stage actress should not be confused with the later motion picture star of the same name.)
 She was engaged to be married to actor Earl Dewey in May and in mid-April had undergone an operation performed by Dr. Charles M. Tobynne.
 The police became involved when Young died on April 20.
 It appears, since both Tobynne and his nurse were arrested, that the procedure had been an abortion.
 The New York Times reported, “a subpoena was issued for Mrs. Vienna Gao of La Riviera Apartments, 230 West Ninety-ninth Street, a Christian Scientist, to whom Miss Young had applied for treatment, but who, according to Detective Short, stated that she had abandoned Miss Young’s case because the actress lacked faith.”

 Another early resident was James Curran, president of the James Curran Manufacturing Company.
 Born in 1841, he was a veteran of the Civil War.
-According to the Building Trades Employers’ Association Bulletin in December 1905, “For the past forty years he was actively engaged in the business of steam heating, having installed the steam heating plans in many of the public and large office and commercial buildings in this city.”
+According to the Building Trades Employers’ Association Bulletin in December 1905, “For the past forty years he was actively engaged in the business of steam heating, having installed the steam heating plants in many of the public and large office and commercial buildings in this city.”

 Actress and singer Bertha Shalek lived in La Riviera by 1908.
 Born in Chicago on January 2, 1884, she first appeared on stage “as a violinist,” according to the 1908 Who’s Who on the Stage.
 Her debut in the title role of Carmen came in 1903 at the Providence Opera House.
 The article noted that in the fall season of 1907 “she was with the Van den Berg Opera Company at the West End Theatre, New York.”